ocbe-uio/imml/docs/auto_tutorials/generate_missing_modalities.rst

 Step 3: Simulate missing data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Using ``Amputer``, we introduce missing data to simulate a scenario where some modalities are missing.
-Here, 80% of the samples will be incomplete following a mutually exclusive missing pattern.
+Here, 80% of the samples will be incomplete following a mutually exclusive missing (MEM) pattern.

 ..
 GENERATED FROM PYTHON SOURCE LINES 70-77